proudcloud/awesome/practices/testing.md

   end
   ```

-- Test for element visibility.
+- Prefer to test for element visibility instead of testing model effects when possible.

   ```ruby
   expect(page).to have_link "Log Out"